 What does the role of a compliance officer involve?

 At times, the role of a compliance officer looks a lot like the role of a student – constantly learning, reading, developing new resources, and working on various projects.
-At other times, I take on the role of a teacher – promoting integrity and company-wide awareness of standards and codes of conduct, answering questions, giving advice, and structuring programs to help our team members achieve excellence in their position with confidence
+At other times, I take on the role of a teacher – promoting integrity and company-wide awareness of standards and codes of conduct, answering questions, giving advice, and structuring programs to help our team members achieve excellence in their positions with confidence.

 In short, I make sure our employees are acting in a way that upholds our company values, legal standards, and the best interest of our patients, our employees, and our company as a whole.